ucb-bar/chipyard/docs/Generators/IceNet.rst

 are confused about the distinction between lazy module and module implementation, refer to :ref:`Cake Pattern`.

-Then add the ``WithIceNIC`` config mixin to your configuration.
+Then add the ``WithIceNIC`` config fragment to your configuration.
 This will define ``NICKey``, which IceNIC uses to determine its parameters.
-The mixin takes two arguments.
+The fragment takes two arguments.
 The ``inBufFlits`` argument is the number of 64-bit flits that the input packet buffer can hold and the ``usePauser`` argument determines whether or not the NIC will have a pause handler.